Pusatara/.github/profile/README.md

 ### Why?
 These fabrics are not merely textiles; they embody a rich cultural heritage, featuring intricate craftsmanship, diverse motifs, and age-old traditions.
 Regrettably, their cultural significance often remains concealed due to a lack of proper education and information dissemination to younger generations.
 Our team is determined to develop a comprehensive solution to educate, engage, and connect enthusiasts and artisans.

-## Branching
-Where is the code/dataset?

-- For API, go to [/api](https://github.com/Pandi20/Pusatara/tree/api)
-- For Android app, go to [/mobile-app](https://github.com/Pandi20/Pusatara/tree/mobile-app)
-- For ML dataset, go to [/ML](https://github.com/Pandi20/Pusatara/tree/ML)

-This is the **only repository** for capstone project of group CH2-PS007.
-Go to respective branch to browse related resources.

 ## Members

 | Role | ID         | Member Name                        | GitHub Profile                        | University                |